 There is one day's interest due on the previous day's balance.
 This interest is known as accrued interest, and it is the reason the interest balance (and thus the loan balance) increases every day until the next payment.

-The amortization schedule shows this repeating pattern.
+The report shows this repeating pattern.
 A payment gets applied to the accrued interest with the remaining amount used to reduce the principal balance, and the amortization table shows the balance after the payment (plus or minus a small rounding adjustment).

 If you want to know the loan pay off amount (balance), including the accrued interest, then use the balloon payment calculator.
 A balloon payment is equal to the prior period's loan balance plus the accrued interest.
 That is, the balloon amount the balance on a scheduled due date, but before accounting for any payments.